WICG/bundle-preloading/subresource-loading.md

 This proposal aims to strongly preserve the Web's origin model.
 On the Web, resources, including bundles, are fetched from a URL in a particular `https://` origin.
 Resource bundles represent resources within the same `https://` origin as the bundle was fetched from.

-(A possible extension would be to lower the privilege level even further with mutually-isolated segments within an `https://` origin, but this is not part of the proposal.)
+(A possible extension would be to lower the privilege level even further with mutually-isolated segments within an `https://` origin, but this feature is beyond the scope of this repository.)

 #### Path restriction